Valente Bellozo: Miami Marlins

 On April 6, 2024, the Astros traded him to the Miami Marlins for Jacob Amaya.
 He split time between the Double–A Pensacola Blue Wahoos and Triple–A Jacksonville Jumbo Shrimp prior to his promotion.
 On June 26, Bellozo was selected to the 40-man roster and promoted to the major leagues for the first time.
 In his MLB debut that day against the Kansas City Royals, Bellozo tossed five scoreless innings, allowing two hits and striking out two.
 In 13 starts for Miami during his rookie campaign, Bellozo logged a 3-4 record and 3.67 ERA with 44 strikeouts across 68 2/3 innings pitched.

 Bellozo was optioned to Triple-A Jacksonville to begin the 2025 season.
 He made 32 appearances (six starts) for Miami, posting a 1-4 record and 4.65 ERA with 54 strikeouts across 81 1/3 innings pitched.
 On November 5, 2025, Bellozo was removed from the 40-man roster and sent outright to Jacksonville.
 He elected free agency the following day.

+Colorado Rockies

+On February 2, 2026, Bellozo signed a minor league contract with the Colorado Rockies.
+On March 26, the Rockies selected Bellozo's contract and subsequently optioned him to the Triple-A Albuquerque Isotopes.
+He made three appearances for Colorado, but struggled to an 0–1 record and 7.59 ERA with eight strikeouts across 10 2/3 innings pitched.
+On June 13, Bellozo was removed from the 40–man roster and sent outright to Triple-A Albuquerque.